 The program is committed to advancing qualified applicants from underrepresented minority groups to improve the nation’s ability to provide culturally inclusive care to its increasingly diverse aging population.
 Members of underrepresented minority groups are encouraged to apply.

 This program is designed to support 2 years of doctoral work for nurses committed to careers in academic gerontological nursing.
-Beginning in 2013, awards will total $100,000 ($50,000 per annum) to each selected Archbold Scholar with the requirement that 10% of that amount be contributed by the institution where the scholar is located.
+Awards will total $100,000 ($50,000 per annum) to each selected Archbold Scholar with the requirement that 10% of that amount be contributed by the institution where the scholar is located.
 This contribution may be in the form of tuition waivers, research assistantships, teaching assistantships, grants-in-aid or scholarships.
 Neither in-kind support nor student loans are acceptable as matching funds.
 No indirect costs are allowed to the school and waivers of these indirect costs cannot be considered matching funds.